atkinsroy/HPESimpliVity/README.md

 ## Things To Do

 * The module covers just the REST API GET commands.
-The POST commands need to be added, focusing on the important ones first, such New-SVTbackup and Move-SVTM.
+The POST commands need to be added, focusing on the important ones first, such New-SVTbackup and Move-SVTVM.

 * Test using PowerShell Core 6.0 (Windows and Linux).